 Pre-Committing During Calm Moments

-This is also why implementation intentions outperform vague resolutions: “I will not check social media” is weak; “When I sit down to work at 9 am, I will close all non-essential tabs and start the document” is a plan the brain can follow.
+This is also why implementation intentions outperform vague resolutions: “I will not check social media” is weak; “When I sit down to work at 9am, I will close all non-essential tabs and open the document” is a plan the brain can actually follow.

 FAQ: App Blockers and Focus